Pat and Dandy's Sports Bar and Grill - Bar Rescue Update - Open or Closed?

 Danny talks with Terri while the experts go to the bar and the kitchen to tell them all they have seen.

-Danny points out Terri can save more money by using glasses than by buying plastic cups.
+Danny points out that Terri can save more money by using glasses than by buying plastic cups.

 The next day, Terri is reflecting, saying that she was embarrassed by the encounter with Danny.